bonkh/I2DS_Final_Project/README.md

 ![Ho Chi Minh City's District Map](ho-chi-minh-city-maps.jpg)

 ### Rental properties
-- Rental real estate divides into living and commercial types: apartments dominate Districts 2 and 7, rented rooms in Tân Bình and Bình Thạnh; warehouses appear in suburban areas (Bình Tân, District 2), while offices and front-houses cluster in central districts (1, 2, 3).
+- Rental real estate divides into living and commercial types: `apartments` dominate Districts 2 and 7, `rented rooms` in Tân Bình and Bình Thạnh; `warehouses` appear in suburban areas (Bình Tân, District 2), while `offices` and `front-houses` cluster in central districts (1, 2, 3).
-- Cost of a property fluctuate a lot depends on location (demand for that type of property) and quality of the property (area is important to comercial type, while living amenities is important to living type).
-To take an example, apartment flats are most popular and most expensive in District 2 and 1 (central area) and cheapest in District 9 and Hóc Môn District (~ country side area).
+- Cost of a property fluctuate a lot depends on **location** (demand for that type of property) and **quality of the property** (area is important to comercial type, while living amenities is important to living type).
+To take an example, `apartment flats` are most popular and most expensive in District 2 and 1 (central area) and cheapest in District 9 and Hóc Môn District (~ country side area).
 - Each district has distinct rental patterns.
-For example: District 1 linked to street-front and rental rooms, District 2 to apartments, shophouses, and private houses, and District 3 to street-front houses.
+For example: District 1 linked to `street-front` and `rental rooms`, District 2 to `apartments`, `shophouses`, and `private houses`, and District 3 to `street-front houses`.

 ### Selling properties